 “It’s hard to make friends when you’re an adult male.
 I think that’s the real miracle of Jesus.
 He was a 33-year-old man and he had 12 best friends.
 And they were not his wife’s friends’ husbands.
 And he didn’t meet them along time ago in school.
 He met them in his 30s!”

 The smartest best part of Mulaney’s theory about why dads don’t have friends is also the most gut-wrenchingly painful: “Dads want to be alone.”

 I really hope Mulaney becomes a parent someday.
-Mostly so I can buy him a beer and never speak to him.
+Mostly so I can buy him a coffee or something and never speak to him.
 If John Mulaney ever experiences the utter life-sapping vampires that we call children, he’ll be tired, too.
 But he’ll still be funny as hell.
 I can’t wait to sit around and just nod with him someday.
 It’s my fantasy.
 But I think we’d both love it.

 Here are some more highlights from Mulaney’s latest SNL stint.